 Secure MySQL 8.0 After Installation

 MySQL’s default configuration prioritizes ease of installation over security.
-As a result, running the security script hardens your installation by removing test databases, anonymous users, and remote root access.
+Running the security script hardens your installation by removing test databases, anonymous users, and remote root access.

 Run the Security Script